Judge dismisses effort to halt student loan forgiveness plan - NewsBreak

 Judge dismisses effort to halt student loan forgiveness plan

-A federal judge in St. Louis on Thursday dismissed an effort by six Republican-led states to block the Biden administration's plan to forgive student loan debt for tens of millions of Americans.
+ST. LOUIS — (AP) — A federal judge on Thursday dismissed an effort by six Republican-led states to block the Biden administration's plan to forgive student loan debt for tens of millions of Americans.

-U.S. District Judge Henry Autrey wrote that because the six states — Nebraska , Missouri, Arkansas, Iowa, Kansas and South Carolina — failed to establish they had standing, “the Court lacks jurisdiction to hear this case.”
+U.S. District Judge Henry Autrey in St. Louis wrote that because the six states — Nebraska, Missouri, Arkansas, Iowa, Kansas and South Carolina — failed to establish they had standing, "the Court lacks jurisdiction to hear this case."

 Suzanne Gage, spokeswoman for Nebraska Attorney General Doug Peterson, said the states will appeal.
 She said in a statement that the states "continue to believe that they do in fact have standing to raise their important legal challenges.”